 The grading of CASPer responses is done using a numerical Likert-style scale.
 The scale runs from 1 to 9 with 1 signifying a “unsatisfactory” response and 9 signifying a “superb” or superior one.

 Although all of your responses to the questions for the same scenario will be graded by the same assessor, the score that you receive is representative of your overall performance on that station.
 For instance, if during one of the scenarios you take a lot of time to provide a well-thought out and mature answer to only one of the questions and only have limited time to answer the remaining questions, you can still score well on that station, granted that the answer you provided to question one was strong, appropriate and professional.
-One high quality response that addresses the scenario in a comprehensive way can still score highly if you miss one or two of the questions, but we want to emphasize that you should strive to answer all the follow-up questions for each station.
+One high quality response that addresses the scenario in a comprehensive way can still score highly if you miss one or two of the questions, but I want to emphasize that you should strive to answer all the follow-up questions for each station.
+During my prep and even on the test I did miss some of the questions, but I made sure that I addressed them in my overall answer thus making sure I covered all my bases.

 Assessors are not required to comment on the score they give or provide any feedback justifying the score.
 However, they do have an option to flag a particular answer and/or indicate the possibility of technical glitches that may have led to a poor performance at a given station.
 (N.B: The CASPer system is claimed to be designed to detect technical problems and report it back to the testing center).
-This highlights the candidates’ response when university admissions staff review their results.
+This highlights your response when university admissions staff review your results.

 What type of a CASPer response constitutes a red-flag?